Top Long-Term Care Insurance Picks for 2024

 • Bed reservation benefit

-• Several return of premium options available
+• Several return of premium options are available

 • Multiple underwriting classes